aCoalBall/AlphaGomoku/README.md

 ## How to run

 ### For directly download
-After downloading, change the working directory to Gomoku, then run commands:
+After downloading, change the working directory to AlphaGomoku, then run commands:
 ***python3 main.py play***   for playing with AI
 ***python3 main.py train training_times turns***   for training AI
 for example: ***python3 main.py train 20 30***